NaturalNode/natural/README.md

         console.log('document #' + i + ' is ' + measure);
     });

-which outputs
+The above outputs:

     document #0 is 1.2039728043259361
     document #1 is 1.2039728043259361
     document #2 is 2.4079456086518722

-The examples above all use strings in which case natural will tokenize the input.
+The examples above all use strings, which case natural to automatically tokenize the input.
-If you wish to perform your own tokenization or other kinds of processing you can do so and then pass in the resultant arrays.
-That will cause natural to bypass its own preprocessing.
+If you wish to perform your own tokenization or other kinds of processing, you can do so, then pass in the resultant arrays later.
+This approach allows you to bypass natural's default preprocessing.

     var natural = require('natural'),
         TfIdf = natural.TfIdf,